-Rodgers’ brief depiction of them seems less a realisation of their hell-bound plight (which is largely spent imploring Dante’s eponymous pilgrim to feel pity for them—& which furthermore has implications that the couple now feel distaste for one another, their being together being an integral part of their punishment) than of their passionate affair.
-Either way, the music is vividly audacious, the two instruments caught up in rapture through a complex & heady series of outpourings that—perhaps symbolically—are almost violently reckless.
-Phrases, although wildly differentiated, feel shared & owned by them both; many of them begin together, & there’s no little amount of imitation between the players.
-However, there’s an ever-present sense of extremity, of things being pushed too far, resulting in pitches that feel strained & forced, melodic lines militated against by multiphonics & percussive key slaps, dissolving in an array of noises & snuffles.
+Rodgers’ brief depiction of them seems less a realisation of their hell-bound plight (which is largely spent imploring Dante’s eponymous pilgrim to feel pity for them—and which furthermore has implications that the couple now feel distaste for one another, their being together being an integral part of their punishment) than of their passionate affair.
+Either way, the music is vividly audacious, the two instruments caught up in rapture through a complex and heady series of outpourings that—perhaps symbolically—are almost violently reckless.
+Phrases, although wildly differentiated, feel shared and owned by them both; many of them begin together, and there’s no little amount of imitation between the players.
+However, there’s an ever-present sense of extremity, of things being pushed too far, resulting in pitches that feel strained and forced, melodic lines militated against by multiphonics and percussive key slaps, dissolving in an array of noises and snuffles.
 It’s worth bearing in mind Rodgers’ stated aim of depicting “the perversion of nature”; there’s no doubting the ardour of the couple’s feelings yet their zeal is entirely animalistic.
-Maybe there’s a parallel connotation here, a sense of keening that relates more directly to the context in which Francesca & Paolo find themselves in Dante’s imagination.
+Maybe there’s a parallel connotation here, a sense of keening that relates more directly to the context in which Francesca and Paolo find themselves in Dante’s imagination.
 However one hears it, though, it’s difficult to read the title Amor as anything more than optimistic.

-It’s a superbly imaginative work, the element of theatre even extending to the physical act of inserting the flute’s bell (one hesitates—but only just—to refer to it as the bell end) into the corresponding orifice of the oboe, a coupling that causes the entire musical fabric to splinter & rip itself from the inside out.
-Fantastical stuff, & in this performance from the 2011 City of London Festival, it’s given a whirlwind of a performance by flautist Richard Craig & oboist Peter Veale.
+It’s a superbly imaginative work, the element of theatre even extending to the physical act of inserting the flute’s bell (one hesitates—but only just—to refer to it as the bell end) into the corresponding orifice of the oboe, a coupling that causes the entire musical fabric to splinter and rip itself from the inside out.
+Fantastical stuff, and in this performance from the 2011 City of London Festival, it’s given a whirlwind of a performance by flautist Richard Craig and oboist Peter Veale.